-Paddleboarding is more popular than ever this summer with many people keen to experience the joy of paddling confidently along the beach.
+Paddleboarding is more popular than ever with many people keen to experience the joy of paddling confidently along the beach.
 Even first-time beginners can enjoy exploring the water on a paddleboard, and they are suitable for use on rivers, lakes, and even in the sea.
 Just be careful to paddle safely and follow our top tips to pick the best paddleboard.

 1. Inflatable Paddleboards are Perfect for Beginners